AjaxMultiCommentary/ajmc-pipeline/notebooks/contributing_guidelines.md

 3. **Functions names** should say what functions do.

-Functions should be named with verbs, and with verbs that correspond to their actual action.
+Functions should be named with **verbs** which correspond to their actual action.

 ✅ This is good writing:
 ```python